Garsojamec/JordanCurve/Proof.md

 if u have a subset Subset of a space (UnderlyingSet,Topology) then the union of all open sets contained in Subset is the interior.

 ### Closure
-if u have a subset Subset of a space (UnderlyingSet,Topology) then Closure is the intersection of all sets containing Subset.
+if u have a subset Subset of a space (UnderlyingSet,Topology) then Closure is the intersection of all closed sets containing Subset.

 ### Square
 Cut times Cut